-Responsible To: CASA Advocate Supervisor
+Responsible To: CASA Advocate Supervisor/Advocacy Team Leader

-Section 4.2: Purpose of Position.
+Section 6.2 Purpose of Position.

-- 1. To recommend to the court, based on fact finding and investigation, the best interest of a child in Child Protective Service custody. - 2.
-To work for and to achieve the mission of CASA. - 3.
-To facilitate timely resolution to cases.
+- To recommend to the court, based on fact finding and investigation, the best interest of a child in subject of a Suit Affecting the Parent-Child Relationship and aligns with the Texas Family Code §107.002 and with the National CASA/GAL Core Model and Standards for local CASA Program. - To work for and to achieve the mission of CASA. - To facilitate timely resolution to cases focusing on family reunification and utilizing all the Collaborative Family Engagement tools and guidelines.

-Section 4.3: Qualifications of the Position.
+Section 6.3 Qualifications of the Position.

-- 1. Must be a minimum of 21 years of age. - 2.
-Complete an application.

-- 3. Volunteers must provide 3 references of non-relatives. - 4.
-Volunteers must have a valid driver's license, a good driving record, proof of current automobile insurance, and reliable transportation. - 5.
-Good human relations skills and the willingness to be open and objective. - 6.
-Ability to communicate both orally and in writing. - 7.
-Sensitivity toward cultural and ethnic differences.
+- Must be a minimum of 21 years of age. - Complete an application. - Volunteers must provide 4 non-relative references with valid email addresses. - Volunteers must have a valid driver's license, a good driving record, proof of current automobile insurance, and reliable transportation. - Good human relations skills and the willingness to be open and objective. - Ability to communicate both orally and in writing. - Sensitivity toward diversity, equity, and inclusion.

-Section 4.4: Responsibilities of the Position.
+Section 6.4Responsibilities of the Position.